Adelaide University: Chancellor and vice-chancellor

 The chancellor of the university is a limitless term position that is mainly ceremonial and is held by former University of South Australia chancellor Pauline Carr, who was succeeded by John Hill at the latter office in May 2024.
 Carr was appointed by the Transition Council.
-The university's internal governance is carried out by its Council.
+The university's internal governance is carried out by its council.

 The vice-chancellor serves as the university's de facto principal administrative officer.
-The co-vice-chancellors during the transition are biochemists Peter Høj and David Lloyd, who are concurrently vice-chancellors of the University of Adelaide and the University of South Australia respectively.
-The next vice-chancellor of Adelaide University, Nicola Phillips, is expected to commence her term on 12 January 2026.
-The decision by the Council to select Phillips was universal and she has had over 30 years of experience in the higher education sector in Australia and the UK, including senior leadership roles at King's College London, the University of Sheffield and the University of Manchester.
-Prior to her appointment, she had been provost at the University of Melbourne, where she is also a professor of political economy.
+The co-vice-chancellors during the transition were biochemists Peter Høj and David Lloyd, who were concurrently vice-chancellors of the University of Adelaide and the University of South Australia respectively.
+The first vice-chancellor of Adelaide University after its official opening, Nicola Phillips, commenced her term on 12 January 2026.
+The decision by the council to select Phillips was universal and she has had over 30 years of experience in the higher education sector in Australia and the UK, including senior leadership roles at King's College London, the University of Sheffield and the University of Manchester.
+Prior to her appointment, she had been provost at the University of Melbourne, where she was also a professor of political economy.